fernandoem88/rcc-loader/README.md

 > - **easy to debug in React dev tools**
 > - **type definition for css module classNames**

+in case you are only looking for css module types definition, jump down to the bottom of this page.

 ## Example

 let's suppose to have the following scss file _my-app.module.scss_